hindman/mvs/README.md

 Unfortunately, the script was a chainsaw – undeniably useful, but able to inflict devastation after a single false move.
 As a result, I rarely used `rename` directly for my bulk renaming needs, which were extensive on several projects I worked on.
-Instead, I wrote my own Perl script to the job.
+Instead, I wrote my own Perl script to do the job.
 Its operation was roughly the same, but it included precautions to help me avoid disastrous mistakes.
 The most important were checking that the new paths did not collide with existing paths on the file system and including an inspection